 What does the term “scattered thunderstorms” mean?

 Scattered thunderstorms refer to a weather pattern where thunderstorms occur over a wide area but are not close to each other.
-Scattered thunderstorms are pretty common in the spring and summer months and cover no more than half of the area they’re forecasted for.
+They are common in the spring and summer and cover no more than half of the area they’re forecasted for.

-While scattered thunderstorms can produce heavy rainfall and strong winds, they are generally not as severe as storms that form in clusters or lines.
+While scattered showers and thunderstorms can produce heavy rainfall and strong winds, they are generally not as severe as storms forming clusters or lines.
 Nevertheless, they can still pose a danger to those caught outdoors, so it is always important to be aware of the forecast before venturing out.